-MODIFIERS GP & GO (Therapy code modifiers)
+MODIFIERS GP, GO & GN (Therapy code modifiers)

-Modifier GP is required to identify physical therapy services and is appended to the appropriate case rate, or therapy code.
-Modifier GO is required to identify occupational therapy services and is appended to the appropriate case rate, or therapy code.
-Please refer to your billing guidelines for coding requirements.
+Modifier GP is required to identify physical therapy services and is appended to the appropriate therapy code.
+Modifier GO is required to identify occupational therapy services and is appended to the appropriate therapy code.
+Modifier GN is required to identify speech therapy services and is appended to the appropriate therapy code.
+Please refer to your billing guidelines for coding requirements for case rate reimbursement.